 Students planning to transfer to a 4 year college should consider taking MAT 171, MAT 172, and PHY 151.
-Please see your Mechatronics Engineering Technology advisor.
+Please see you Mechatronics Engineering Technology advisor.

-Qualified students may elect to take up to 3 credit hours of Work-Based Learning in place of 3 credit hours of Program Electives.
+Qualified students may elect to take up to 2 credit hours of Work-Based Learning in place of 2 credit hours of Program Electives.